-Kids enjoy illustrated chapter and middle grade books, whether they are for emergent readers or middle grade readers.
-I can’t wait to share these popular book titles that will appeal to readers ages 6 to 12!
+Would your readers love these popular illustrated chapter and middle grade books for kids?
+Whether your kids are emergent readers or middle grade readers, here are good books with illustrations that will appeal to readers ages 6 to 12!

 Illustrations offer picture support for children who are just learning to read as well as provide a sense of frivolity and delight for children transitioning out of beginning chapter books.